 Nominations for the 2021 Edward Allworth Lifetime Service to the Profession Award will open in spring/summer 2021.
 Please check this webpage again then for nomination details.

-- A single email containing the cover letter and letters of support should be sent to the Chair of the committee by the deadline.
+A single email containing the full nomination package (please combine into one pdf if possible) should be sent to the Chair of the committee by the deadline.
 Please use the subject title ‘Nomination for Edward Allworth Lifetime Services to the Profession Award’.

 - Recipients of the award need not be members of CESS to be nominated, but must become members by the nomination deadline to be considered eligible;